jon-harper/E34M1/docs/tour.md

 ### Bottom

-The bottom horns are primarily for part cooling.
+The bottom horns are primarily for part cooling and form the lower joint between the Front and Rear Inlet.
 Some ABL methods (e.g., Beacon, Klicky) mount here.

 <figure markdown>
 ![bottom](img/tour/bottom.png){width="300px"}